-We can demonstrate that the sustainable investments made by the fund do not significantly harm other sustainable investment objectives in three ways:
+The fund's investment approach assesses that the sustainable investments made by the fund do not significantly harm other sustainable investment objectives in three ways:

-- The fund excludes investments that are contrary to the goals of making positive contributions to the environment and/or society.
-These criteria are product- and conductbased, covering topics such as tobacco and weapons, and United Nations Global Compact breaches. - 2.
-ESG factors are considered throughout the investment cycle, to reduce therisk of significant harm.
-Where we identify companies with material ESG issues that we don't deem to be significantly harmful we will engage with them to improve their ESG practices - Investments which are reported as sustainable have been assessed to ensure they do not significantly harm (DNSH) sustainability objectives using an in-house data driven model and investment team due diligence.
+- The fund screens out investments that are contrary to the goals of making positive contributions to the environment and/or society.
+These criteria are product- and conductbased, covering topics such as tobacco and weapons, and United Nations Global Compact breaches. - Sustainability risks and ESG factors are considered throughout the investment cycle, to reduce the risks of significant harm.
+Where there are companies with material ESG issues that we don't deem to be significantly harmful we will engage with them to improve their ESG practices. - Investments which are reported as sustainable have been assessed to ensure they do not significantly harm (DNSH) sustainability objectives using an in-house data driven model and investment team due diligence.

-The model determines harm by comparing metrics against adverse impact indicators (known as Principle Adverse Indicators).
+The model determines harm by comparing metrics against a selection of adverse impact indicators (known as Principle Adverse Indicators).
 Companies which fall below a certain threshold are flagged as potentially harmful.
 We then consider the materiality of the harm, whether harm has or is occurring, and whether any remedial activities are underway to address the harm.
-Where data is not available we endeavour to satisfy that no significant harm has taken place through desk-based research or company engagement.
+Where data is not available we endeavour to satisfy that no significant harm has taken place through desk-based research or issuer engagement.